Mark Butler: Opposition (2013–2022)

 After the 2013 election, Bill Shorten named Butler as the Shadow Minister for the Environment.

 On 17 June 2015, Butler was elected National President of the Australian Labor Party and was succeeded by Wayne Swan on 18 June 2018, becoming senior vice-president to Swan.

 In a Shadow Cabinet reshuffle on 28 January 2021, Butler was moved from shadow Climate Change spokesperson to shadow spokesperson for Health.

 Government (2022–present)

-At the 21 May 2022 election, Butler was elected for Labor in the expanded seat of Hindmarsh which included most of the area of the former seat of Port Adelaide, which had been abolished as part of the 2018 boundary redistribution.
+At the 2022 election, Butler was elected for Labor in the expanded seat of Hindmarsh, which included most of the area of the former seat of Port Adelaide, which had been abolished as part of the 2018 boundary redistribution.

 In the incoming Albanese ministry Butler was appointed as Minister for Health and Aged Care.

+In December 2022, Butler announced that the Medicare rebate for mental health sessions would be reduced from twenty to ten sessions, after the additional sessions included were temporarily extended by the Morrison government during the COVID-19 pandemic.

+In May 2023 the Department for Health and Aged Care proposed a wide-ranging ban on e-cigarettes ("vapes"); Butler said "I want vaping to return to the purpose that we were told it was invented for, that is a therapeutic product to help long-term smokers quit."

+After the Albanese government was re-elected at the 2025 federal election, Butler retained the health portfolio in the second Albanese ministry, renamed to Minister for Health and Ageing, while also taking on the role of Minister for Disability and the National Disability Insurance Scheme.

+Other activities

+In 2023, Butler delivered the Hugh Stretton Oration at the University of Adelaide.

 Personal life

 Butler has two children from a previous marriage and one from his second marriage.
 In 2021, he married former SBS, BBC World News and ABC journalist Daniela Ritorto.

-Butler supports the Port Adelaide Football Club.
-Butler is a pescetarian.
+As of 2024 he lives in Grange, a beachside suburb of Adelaide in South Australia.
+Butler supports the Port Adelaide Football Club, and is a pescetarian.